As featured on Baby Hints & Tips

 It is not uncommon for parents to speak of utter confusion when it comes to picking signs their little one may be ready for bed.
 Infants and toddlers don’t always present the way we would imagine when tired.
 In some children for instance, yawning, rubbing eyes and whinging does not necessarily mean they’re ready for bed.
 Then there are others who come across wired and hyperactive, finding it really hard to unwind – sleep seems out of the question by this stage!
 So I’d like to share with you how I work with my clients to bring about more peaceful settling times.

 Lasting positive sleep habits and peaceful nights are achieved when your little one has the skills to self-settle.
 However, an important part of this is to have your support to learn these skills.
-When it comes to identifying tired signs, I encourage my clients to use baby awake times I that I believe are best suited to the age of the child.
+When it comes to identifying tired signs, I encourage my clients to use awake times I that I believe are best suited to the age of the child.
 Thirty minutes before these times, start to observe your little one’s behaviour to see if you notice any tired signs or changes in behaviour or mood.

 Every child is different and there really is no one size fits all.
-However I find when I work with these awake times as an approximate guide and then take into consideration the child’s behaviours around these times, parents often find the timing to be right on cue!
+However using these awake times as an approximate guide and then taking into consideration the child’s behaviours around these times, parents often find the timing to be right on cue!

 45 min – 75 min awake time

-60 min – 90 min awake time.
 If your little one is taking short naps, you might find 60 minutes is a stretch and that’s ok.
 I would rather you put your baby down more regularly than end up with an overtired infant.
 Some people find their children manage well with a greater awake time and that’s okay too.

-4 – 6 MONTHS OLD:
+4 – 6 months old:

-1 hour 45min awake time.
 At 4 months of age, start with 1h 45min and then slowly work up (over a couple of months) to an awake time of around 2.5 hours as your little one reaches 6 months and older.

-7 – 12 MONTHS OLD:
+7 – 12 months old:

-2.5 hours – 4 hours awake time.
 Around 7 months you may find your little one is still settling well on 2.5 hours awake time.
 As they reach 8-9 months, 2h 45min – 3 hours might be more manageable, and by 12 months your baby could be managing an awake time of 3.5 – 4 hours in between their naps.

-12 – 18 MONTHS OLD:
+12 – 18 months old:

 During this time your little one might start showing signs they are ready to drop to one nap per day.
 I encourage parents not to rush dropping nap number two, and ensure that their little one is ready to extend their morning awake time until at least 10:30am.
 This way they are more likely to make it through to a reasonable bedtime (somewhere between 6pm and 7pm) without being exhausted.